radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 # SCIM

 The System for Cross-domain Identity Management (SCIM) specification automates user identity management between identity domains.
-This chapter describes the configuration of the RadiantOne SCIM service.
-The RadiantOne service supports SCIMv2.
+This document explains how to configure the RadiantOne SCIM service.
+RadiantOne supports SCIMv2.

 ## Configuration

 For the RadiantOne service to support SCIM queries from clients, a SCIM schema and resource type are required.
-The SCIM configuration is accessed in the Classic Control Panel.
+You can access the SCIM configuration from the Classic Control Panel.

 ### Classic Control Panel

 Open Classic Control Panel from the logged in user icon drop-down in the upper right corner:

 ![An image showing ](Media/classic-cp.jpg)